 3. Health & Mindfulness

-The desire for healthy lifestyles and sustainability, opens up new business and product opportunities.
-Products should contribute to the quality of life as health is our most important asset.
+The desire for healthy lifestyles, sustainability, opens up new business and product opportunities.
+Products should contribute to the quality of life, because health is our most important asset.
 We consume more consciously and also question the origin of the material.
-Hereby, the "Made in Germany" seal and the transparency of the factories could play an important role.
+The “Made in Germany” seal and the transparency of the factories could play an important role here.
 Likewise, the development of new surface structures that meet new hygienic needs.

 Future scenarios: will cocooning remain?

 Finally, the question arises whether the cocooning wave remains.
-On the one hand, this depends on the COVID-19 status - due to medical and economic factors - and on the other hand on the dominant mindset - whether to focus on the inside or the outside.
-We are currently in a semi-normal situation and during COVID-19.
-The home has become more relevant, while the outside is still important as well as possible insofar as we can travel and visit restaurants restrictively again.
+This depends on the one hand on the corona status - due to medical and economic factors - and on the dominant mindset - focus on the inside or outside.
+We are currently in semi-normal and corona time.
+The home has gained in importance, the outside is important and possible insofar as we can travel restrictively again, restaurant visits are possible again.

 Cocooning Wave - Corona Status vs. Dominant Mindset